ADINATH11/namaste-react/README.md

     -This is simple way where you can save yurself from writing the long cmds and write the scripts for the same.
 -JSX(javascript syntax)- It is not a HTML but is a XML like syntax.
-    -JSX is not a pure javascript , it is transpiled before it reaches the browser.It is done by parcel using the BABEL -In JSX, the camelcase is used for the attribute for the tags also the 'class' in HTML is equivalent to the 'className' in the JSX.
+    -JSX is not a pure javascript , it is transpiled before it reaches the browser.It is done by parcel using the BABEL -In JSX, the camelcase is used for the attribute of the tags also the 'class' in HTML is equivalent to the 'className' in the JSX.
     -For multiple line code in the JSX you have encode it in the ().
 -BABEL-Babel is  a JS compiler.
 -In JS const fn = () =>true; is same as const fn2= () =>{ return true};